 I believe that typology is fascinating, it was the gateway that lead me to discover my love for psychology.
-Catagorizing ourselves and forcing a bunch of labels onto ourselves is often limiting and harmful.
+Catagorizing ourselves and forcing a bunch of labels onto ourselves could often be limiting and harmful.
 We are abstract, and complex.
 However, I think it is a good starting point to learning about ourselves.

-My Typology: INTP ILI 9w1 954 R[L]Ua/I/ Mel-Phleg FLEV
+My Typology: INXP sp6w5 694 R[L]Ua/I/ Mel-Phleg FLEV

 Myers-Briggs Type Indicator

 MBTI (Myers-Briggs Type Indicator) is a self-report questionnaire and system created by a mother (Katharine Cook Briggs) and her daughter (Isabel Briggs Myers) to fit individuals into 16 categories, or “personalities” based on studies by Carl Jung (pronounced young).
+I have decided to seperate their systems due their fundamentally different approaches.

 I think it is important to note that MBTI is widely regarded as pseudoscience, meaning there is not enough evidence to back it up as a scientific method.
 Originally, I wanted the "study" branch of my site to only involve subjects I learned in school, but I decided to include some of my other interests/hyperfixations that I enjoy collecting information about.